 People should be safe in their homes and communities, and receive support when they experience harm.
 As a lead protection agency in Pakistan, the IRC will focus on keeping children and adults safe from abuse and exploitation.
 This will be achieved through programs providing psychosocial, health and legal aid to victims and working with educators to discourage abuse in schools.

 School-aged children should have age-appropriate literacy, numeracy and social and emotional skills.
 Toward this outcome, we will improve children’s reading and writing skills by providing quality materials for students, professional training for teachers and effective engagement programs for parental participation and community support.

-As in all our efforts, the IRC will strive to reach more people more quickly, increase the effectiveness of our work, listen to the concerns of those affected by our work, and hold ourselves accountable for results.
+As in all our efforts, the IRC will strive to reach more people more quickly, increase the effectiveness of our work, listen to the concerns of those affected by our work, and hold ourselves accountable for our actions.

-Download the IRC Pakistan strategy action plan to learn more about our program priorities through 2020.
+Download the IRC's Pakistan strategy action plan to learn more about our program priorities through 2020.